 Data Product Type (dataproduct_type)

 The model defines a data product type attribute for the Observation Class.
 It is the type of observation the user queries for or selects for retrieval.
 This is coded as a string that conveys a general idea of the content and organization of a dataset.
 Possible values for this string are described in section 0.
-The short name for this attribute is dataproduct_type in the implemented Ivoa.ObsCore table, as shown in
+The short name for this attribute is dataproduct_type in the implemented Ivoa.ObsCore table, as shown in Table 4

 Dataproduct Subtype